 We believe that children should always be given the opportunity to repair and restore relationships.
 We do not believe in the concept of punishment, because it focusses the child's mind on the punishment, rather than what s/he did.
 This frequently leads to children feeling angry about their punishment, rather than thinking about the effect of their behaviour on others.
 This concept is supported by a well-developed structure through the Family system and enables the children to have a greater sense of 'community' and 'belonging'.
-As part of the system some children are able to agree and give rewards and sanctions to others through an agreed and supervised system.
 As with the rest of our policy the emphasis is on positive reinforcement and good modelling of behaviours and as such children can be given stickers etc. by their Head of Family.
-This is done through the recommendation/supervision of the MLT or SLT.
+This is done through the recommendation/supervision of the Year Leads or SLT.